niolabs/docs/docs/api/services.md

 ## Get All API

-In addition to getting the details of one service configuration, specified by name, you can get the details of all service configurations in one request:
+In addition to getting the details of one service configuration, specified by name, you can get the details of all service configurations in one request

     curl -XGET 'http://localhost:8181/services' --user 'Admin:Admin'

 ## Create API

 If you're working with a {{ book.product }} project from scratch, you're going to be creating and configuring services.
-Create a new service with the create API by sending a POST request with the applicable JSON data.
+Create a new service with the Create API by sending a POST request with the applicable JSON data.
 When creating a new service, you can optionally include the configured values of the service type properties.
 At a minimum, you must specify the service `type` and `name` and any configuration values for required service properties that do not have a default value.
 For example, to create the `SimulateAndLog` service of the basic type `Service`

     curl -XPOST 'http://localhost:8181/services' --user 'Admin:Admin' --data '{"type": "Service", "name": "SimulateAndLog"}' -H 'Content-Type: applcation/json'

 ## Update API

 When you want to update the configuration of a service, send a PUT request to `/services` with the service name as the endpoint and include any new JSON data.
-You only need to include the properties that you are updating in your PUT request, in this case `log_level`
+You only need to include the properties that you are updating in your PUT request, in this case, `log_level`

     curl -XPUT 'http://localhost:8181/services/SimulateAndLog' --user 'Admin:Admin' --data '{"log_level": "DEBUG"}' -H 'Content-Type: applcation/json'